w3f/polkadot-wiki/docs/learn/how-to/delegate-voting-power.md

 ### Conviction locks

 When you [vote in a referendum](vote-opengov.md), you can increase your voting power by locking your tokens for a longer period of time.
 This is known as the "conviction lock."
 Similarly, you can choose the duration of the conviction lock you wish to apply to your delegation.
-Read about conviction locking in the wiki article "[Voluntary Locking](../learn-polkadot-opengov.md#voluntary-locking-conviction-voting)."
+Read about conviction locking in the article "[Voluntary Locking](../learn-polkadot-opengov.md#voluntary-locking-conviction-voting)."

 It's important to highlight that the duration of the locking period of your balance depends on the conviction lock you chose when you delegated your vote, not the conviction used by your delegate.
 For example, if you delegated with a 1x conviction and your delegate votes with a 6x conviction, your balance will be locked for a duration equivalent to a 1x conviction.